realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 Raspberry Pi Foundation.
 We'll update this document after any improvements.

-== Installing OpenCV on raspbian Buster without breaking stereoscopic mode: ==
+# Installing OpenCV on raspbian Buster without breaking stereoscopic mode:

-1. Download Raspbian Buster and write omage to ypur micro SD card.
+#### 1. Download Raspbian Buster and write omage to ypur micro SD card.
 We've used "Raspbian Buster with desktop, 2019-07-10"

+#### 2. Enable two cameras support:
+Put [dt-blob.bin](http://wiki.stereopi.com/files/dt-blob.bin.zip) file to /BOOT partition.
+Do not forget to extract it from ZIP archive.

+#### 3. First boot (important!!!)
+After the first boot you'll see setup wizard.
+Choose all settings you need, but please **SKIP latest step - "check for updates"**.
+Enable camera:

+`sudo raspi-config`

+Go to "Interfacing options", choose "Enable camera", press "Yes", reboot your system.

-2. Set up python 3 as a default:
+#### 4. Set up python 3 as a default:

 `nano ~/.bashrc`